 If you are flying into Thailand on an international flight, you will most likely arrive in Bangkok.
-The capital of Thailand is famous for many things – Khao San Road (Backpackers haven), Ladyboys and markets, but it’s the Bangkok temples that attracted me the most!
+The capital of Thailand is famous for many things – Khao San Road (Backpackers haven), Ladyboys and markets (What to do in Bangkok) but it’s the Bangkok temples that attracted me the most!

 Bangkok has world famous temples and you can follow your temple visit with a lovely Pad Thai and massage.
 The most popular Bangkok temples are Wat Arun, Wat Pho and Wat Phra Kaew (inside the Grand Palace).

 Above: Courtyard Wat Arun

 Where to Stay for the Bangkok Temples

 I advise staying somewhere along the Chao Praya river as they are accessible by boat.
 I stayed at the Ibis Riverside Hotel, which was comfortable and reasonable priced.
 Some of the top end hotels in Bangkok including the Shangri-La, the Chatrium and the Peninsula Bangkok all have free shuttle boats down the river to the main attractions.